pbeshai/peterbeshai.com/_posts/2016-10-29-Scatterplot-in-D3-v4-with-Voronoi-Interaction.md

 - scatterplot
 - d3
 ---
 With the [recent release of D3 v4.3.0](https://github.com/d3/d3/releases/v4.3.0), a notable new feature was added: [*diagram*.find](https://github.com/d3/d3-voronoi/blob/master/README.md#diagram_find) for **d3-voronoi**.
-With this great addition, we are now able to easily find which voronoi region is under the mouse without having to draw the voronoi diagram and rely on SVG mouse handlers to tell us.
-This means we can use voronoi interactive behavior even when other overlays in the vis are swallow mouse events, such as when using d3-brush.
-But I'm getting ahead of myself-- that's for another post.
+With this great addition, we are now able to easily find which voronoi region is under the mouse without having to render the voronoi diagram polygons and rely on SVG mouse handlers to tell us.
+This means we can easily use voronoi interactive behavior when other overlays in the vis consume mouse events, such as when using d3-brush, or when using canvas instead of SVG-- but those are topics for another post.

 ![Demo GIF](/vis/scatterplot-voronoi/scatterplot-voronoi.gif)

-In this post, I'd like to break down how we can make use of this great new function by using it to find nearest points in scatterplots.
+In this post, I'd like to break down how we can make use of the new `find()` function by using it to find nearest points in scatterplots while the user mouses over the chart.

 The main benefit of using a voronoi diagram for highlighting the points in a scatterplot is that the regions defined by the diagram are typically much larger than the points, making it easier for users to explore the data.
 It's also a more efficient method than computing the nearest point to the mouse position every time the mouse moves since we can precompute the voronoi diagram once and re-use it as we need it.

 * [Live demo of the end result](/vis/scatterplot-voronoi/)